Q. I think I want to write a grant proposal. How do I begin?

 Begin by searching for a sponsor fit in the links listed on the “Funding Opportunities” page on the OSP website.
 To begin writing your grant, visit the links on the “Grant Writing” page.
 The Office of Sponsored Programs is always available to assist you in person.

 Q. Why do I have to go through the Office of Sponsored Programs to submit my grant?

 An award is made to the university not an individual.
 Therefore the ultimate responsibility is assumed by the university.
 This is why the government and most sponsors require certifications and assurances signed by the University’s official signatory.
-The official signatory for grants also resides with the Office of Sponsored Programs and is designated to the Director of OSP.
+The official signatory for grants also resides with the Office of Sponsored Programs and is designated to the Director and Associate Director of OSP.
 In addition, OSP strives to ensure that the best quality proposal is submitted to the funder.

 Q. What is RAMSeS?

 RAMSeS is the acronym for Research Administration Management System & e-Submission.
 UNCG proposals are electronically routed through RAMSeS for review, sign-off prior to being submitted to an external funding agency.
 All proposals must be routed through this system.
 Contact your Grant Specialist for assistance.

 Q. When are proposals due in OSP?